Colorism in the Caribbean: Television

 On Télévision Nationale d'Haïti (TNH or the Haitian National Television Network), cultural color stereotypes like “Zuzu girl” on the pop-culture comedy show Regards Croisés and other fictional representatives of the Haitian elite and other recognizable stereotypes have been featured.

 Music

 In Jamaica, Reggae music has often been used to protests against skin whitening and colorism in Jamaica.
 Many reggae artists have been strong proponents of the Black is Beautiful campaign which started in the 1970s.

 Popular Jamaican dancehall artist, Vybz Kartel, fielded accusations of skin whitening in 2011, when people noticed his lighten complexion.
 In response to the allegations, Kartel stated "When black women stop straightening their hair and wearing wigs and weaves... then I’ll stop using the ‘cakesoap’ and we’ll all live naturally ever after."
 Following these comments, Kartel announced the launching of his own cosmetic line which featured skin bleaching products.

+Spice, a Jamaican dancehall artist, released this song in 2018.
+"Black Hypocrisy" addresses colorism, a social issue where individuals are treated differently based on the shade of their skin, often favoring lighter skin tones over darker ones.

+In the song, Spice reflects on her own experiences with colorism and societal expectations related to skin color.
+She criticizes the pressure to conform to certain beauty standards and challenges the notion that lighter skin is more socially acceptable.
+The music video for the song features a powerful visual transformation, where Spice appears to lighten her skin, serving as a commentary on the pressures individuals face to conform to specific beauty ideals.

+"Black Hypocrisy" received attention for its bold and thought-provoking take on colorism within the context of the dancehall music genre.
+It sparked conversations about beauty standards and the impact of colorism on individuals, particularly within the Caribbean and broader global contexts.